 - Pneumonia is an acute lung tissue inflammation caused by a variety of microorganisms.

 Pulmonary hypertension is a lung disorder characterized by a narrowing of the blood vessels in the lungs, increasing their blood pressure and causing the heart to work harder to transport blood into the lungs.
-This condition may co-exist and exacerbate a variety of lung diseases and can lead to heart failure.
+This condition may co-exist and worsen a variety of lung diseases and can lead to heart failure.

 Pulmonary embolism is a blood clot that usually originates in the veins of the legs or pelvis and travels to the lungs, where it blocks a blood vessel, causing chest pain, acute shortness of breath, and coughing.
 This condition can be life-threatening and requires prompt medical attention.